jwinkels/xcl/README.md

 ARGUMENTS
-  FEATURE  Name of the Project-Feature to be installed PROJECT  name of the Project (when not in a xcl-Project path)
+  FEATURE  Name of the Project-Feature to be installed PROJECT  [default: test] name of the Project (when not in a xcl-Project path)

 OPTIONS
   -c, --connection=connection  (required) connection string HOST:PORT/SERVICE_NAME